syncfusion-content/jsp-docs/jsp/PivotChart/Axes.md

 ![](Chart-Axes_images/Chart-Axes_img4.png)

-### Label and Tick Positioning
+### Label and tick positioning
-Axis labels and ticks can be positioned inside or outside the Chart area by using the `axisLabelPosition` and `tickLinesPosition` properties.
-The labels and ticks are positioned outside the Chart area, by default.
+Axis labels and ticks can be positioned inside or outside the chart area by using the `axisLabelPosition` and `tickLinesPosition` properties.
+The labels and ticks are positioned outside the chart area, by default.

 {% highlight html %}